 Male territory: Male was setup his territory at the river near a dense vegetation around.
 He was pacing his seating locations on the perch nearby at three locations.
 He was seen to hover in and around his territory and defending it from rivals.
 He was seating on perch by dropping down his wings, my showed his alertness.
 He was setup his territory area circular about 6 meter in diameter.
 After one hour of hi pre reproductive activities he monopolize that area and waiting for receptive female.
 As he was become astir and ready for mating was seen by his activities.
-Grasping of Female: As soon as female entered territory of male, he suddenly face her with wing vibration the grasped female by using his abdominal appendices on her head behind her eyes, the grasping event was specifically marked with wings flapping sound like buzzing sound.
-The pair then flew towards perch in or around territory for matin Females Acceptance and copulatory wheel formation: If female was willing for mating depending upon the disturbance or need of sperms quantity by females.
-We observed in case of O. sabina the time of copulations lasts from 0.5 min -56 min. in our record.
+Grasping of Female : As soon as female entered territory of male, he suddenly face her with wing vibration the grasped female by using his abdominal appendices on her head behind her eyes, the grasping event was specifically marked with wings flapping sound like buzzing sound.
+The pair then flew towards perch in or around territory for matin Females Acceptance and copulatory wheel formation: If female was willing for mating then female curls her abdomen under her body to collect the sperm from the male's secondary genitalia that is at the situated on the sternites of segments 2-3 on his abdomen.
+Female locked her abdomen too forms a copulatory wheel 'tandem'.
 This event was complied within 4-5 second.